 - 1. Discuss considerations for spinal immobilization. - Spinal injuries can occur when a patient sustains any sort of impact to the body.
-Even short falls can cause severe spinal injuries. - b) Paralyzing or fatal damage to the spinal cord could result if a patient(s) with a spinal injury is moved without the proper precautions. - c) Spinal immobilization must be established and maintained throughout all patient handling. - d) Spinal immobilization requires specialized equipment and techniques; this equipment is commonly used by EMS personnel. - e) Protection of patient's spine is necessary from the time the rescuer comes in contact with the patient until the patient is turned over to EMS. - 2.
-Discuss different methods for providing patient care in a confined space atmosphere. - a) Discuss when to treat and when not to treat.
+Even short falls can cause severe spinal injuries. - b) Paralyzing or fatal damage to the spinal cord could result if a patient(s) with a spinal injury is moved without the proper precautions. - c) Spinal immobilization must be established and maintained throughout all patient handling. - d) Spinal immobilization requires specialized equipment and techniques; this equipment is commonly used by EMS personnel. - e) Protection of Patients Spine is necessary from the time the rescuer comes in contact with the patient until the patient is turned over to EMS.

-- b) Discuss hazards to consider. - c) Discuss EMS Protocols of AHJ. - d) Discuss level of care to provide (BLS vs. ALS). - 3.
-Discuss and demonstrate using harnesses in victim removal. - a) Considerations and limitations of a Class II harness. - b) Considerations and limitations of a Class III harness. - 4.
+- 2. Discuss different methods for providing patient care in a confined space atmosphere. - a.
+Discuss when to treat and when not to treat. - b.
+Discuss hazards to consider. - c.
+Discuss EMS Protocols of AHJ. - d.
+Discuss level of care to provide (BLS vs. ALS). - 3.
+Discuss and demonstrate using harnesses in victim removal. - Considerations and limitations of a Class I harness. - b) Considerations and limitations of a Class II harness. - c) Considerations and limitations of a Class III harness. - 4.
 Discuss and demonstrate using improvised harnesses in rescue operations. - a) Swiss seat or hasty harness. - b) Improvised seat harness. - c) Improvised chest harness. - d) Improvised full body harness. - e) The rescue knot. - 5.
 Discuss and demonstrate using the long backboard for removing victims in confined space emergencies. - a) Considerations for backboard designs. - b) Maintaining cervical spinal stabilization. - c) Using diamond lashed webbing to secure the patient to the backboard. - d) Using straps to secure the patient to the backboard. - e) Considerations for packaging with the backboard. - 6.
 Discuss and demonstrate using short immobilization devices for removing victims in confined space emergencies. - a) Kendrick Extrication Device (KED). - b) Oregon Spine Splint II (OSS). - c) LSP Halfback. - 7.
-Discuss and demonstrate using the SKED litter when removing victims in confined space emergencies. - a) Spinal immobilization concerns with the SKED. - b) Patient packaging with the SKED. - c) Rigging the SKED stretcher for transfer in the horizontal orientation. - d) Standard SKED rigging for transfer in the vertical orientation. - e) Alternative SKED rigging for transfer in the vertical orientation.
+Discuss and demonstrate using the SKED litter when removing victims in confined space emergencies. - a) Spinal immobilization concerns with the SKED. - b) Patient packaging with the SKED.